Call us: 905-875-2069

 Last updated: June 2019

 Halton Community Legal Services wants to make sure that people using our services have equal access to the legal services provided by us.
-Staff of Halton Community Legal Services will make every effort to provide service that accommodates a variety of physical, mental, language and cultural needs, while respecting the privacy and dignity and independence of the people served.
+The staff of Halton Community Legal Services will make every effort to provide service that accommodates a variety of physical, mental, language, and cultural needs while respecting the privacy, dignity, and independence of the people served.

 Accommodation: